levidyrek/count-emails/README.md

 # About

+This is a small project developed in September 2017 as part of an interview process.

-This application will take in a list of email addresses (separated by new lines) and outputs a list of domains with their respective number of occurrences in the given file.
+This script will take in a list of email addresses (separated by new lines) and outputs a list of domains with their respective number of occurrences in the given file.

 # Usage